 - € 215 per child under 15 years.

 Please note that allowances for flight crews are much lower.
-Just in case nobody told you in training.
+The above regulations apply to leisure and business travelers.

 Importing Cheap Goods From Other EU Countries Into Ireland